 Beautifully situated on the River Avon, Stratford-Upon-Avon has a number of attractions linked to the famous Bard.
 Explore this historic market town and its surroundings and discover where Shakespeare was born and grew up.

 Stretton-on-Fosse is a small quiet village, which has fewer than 200 houses, most built of Cotswold stone and locally-made red brick.

-Warwick is probably best known for its magnificent castle - one of England's top attractions set in gardens landscaped by Capability Brown.
-The historic town itself is well worth exploring.
+The historic town of Warwick is best known for its magnificent castle - but the town itself is also well worth exploring.